Pelagic zone: Pelagic fish

 Pelagic fish live in the water column of coastal, ocean, and lake waters, but not on or near the bottom of the sea or the lake.
 They can be contrasted with demersal fish, which do live on or near the bottom, and coral reef fish.

 Pelagic fish are often migratory forage fish, which feed on plankton, and the larger predatory fish that follow and feed on the forage fish.
+Migratory fish come up to the more dense prey areas of the pelagic zones to feed, and then descend at night to avoid predators.
 Examples of migratory forage fish are herring, anchovies, capelin, and menhaden.
 Examples of larger pelagic fish which prey on the forage fish are billfish, tuna, and oceanic sharks.

 Pelagic reptiles

-Pelamis platura, the pelagic sea snake, is the only one of the 65 species of marine snakes to spend its entire life in the pelagic zone.
+Hydrophis platurus, the yellow-bellied sea snake, is the only one of the 65 species of marine snakes to spend its entire life in the pelagic zone.
 It bears live young at sea and is helpless on land.
 The species sometimes forms aggregations of thousands along slicks in surface waters.
-The pelagic sea snake is the world's most widely distributed snake species.
+The yellow-bellied sea snake is the world's most widely distributed snake species.

 Many species of sea turtles spend the first years of their lives in the pelagic zone, moving closer to shore as they reach maturity.

 Pelagic birds

 Pelagic birds, also called oceanic birds or seabirds, live on open seas and oceans rather than inland or around more restricted waters such as rivers and lakes.
+These birds have very long wings which give them the ability to fly for long periods of time.
+Some pelagic birds dive deep into the water to catch prey.
 Pelagic birds feed on planktonic crustaceans, squid and forage fish.
-Examples are the Atlantic puffin, macaroni penguins, sooty terns, shearwaters, and Procellariiformes such as the albatross, Procellariidae and petrels.
+Examples are the Atlantic puffin, macaroni penguins, sooty terns, razorbills, shearwaters, and Procellariiformes such as the albatross, Procellariidae and petrels.